Anthony Stokes: Sunderland

 Stokes was transferred by Arsenal to Sunderland for £2 million in January 2007.
 Celtic and Charlton Athletic had also been interested in the player, but Stokes revealed that he was greatly influenced by Sunderland manager and former Irish international, Roy Keane, in making his ultimate decision.
 Stokes was originally handed the 26 shirt at Sunderland, but after the departure of Jon Stead to Sheffield United he was given the number 9 shirt.
 Stokes made his Sunderland debut a few days later, and crossed to set up David Connolly to give Sunderland a one-goal win over Ipswich.
 Stokes scored his first goal for Sunderland on 10 February 2007 against Plymouth Argyle, scoring from 20 yards after coming on as a substitute.

-Stokes was barred from The Glass Spider club in Sunderland after Keane blamed it for distracting Stokes from his training.
-The club owner offered to revoke the ban after the 2007–08 season and to give Stokes a complimentary bottle of champagne.
+Stokes was barred from The Glass Spider nightclub in Sunderland, after Keane blamed it for distracting Stokes from his training.
+The nightclub owner offered to revoke the ban after the 2007–08 season and to give Stokes a complimentary bottle of champagne.
 Stokes then scored his first Premier League goal; a last-minute winner against Derby County that took Sunderland out of the relegation zone.
-Before the start of the 2008–09 season Stokes lost the Sunderland number 9 shirt and was handed the squad number 44 instead.
+Before the start of the 2008–09 season, Stokes lost the Sunderland number 9 shirt and was handed the squad number 44 instead.
 On 23 September 2008, Stokes scored two late goals to level a League Cup tie against Northampton Town.

-Sheffield United
+Sheffield United (loan)

 On 17 October 2008, Stokes agreed a three-month loan deal to Sheffield United, with the possibility of extending it for the season.
 Stokes again took the shirt that was previously vacated by Jon Stead, this time number 8.
 Stokes made his debut for the Blades in the local derby against Sheffield Wednesday a few days later, coming on as a second-half substitute.
 Stokes started his time at Bramall Lane as a first team regular but was soon dropped to the bench and returned to Sunderland having made 12 appearances but failed to score a goal.

-Crystal Palace
+Crystal Palace (loan)

 In March 2009, Stokes joined Crystal Palace on loan, scoring from a solo effort after his first start against Preston North End.
 This was his only goal for Palace, however, and he returned to Sunderland at the end of the loan spell.